Chartered Educational Assessor (CEA)

 - Designing external examinations and mark schemes;

-- Designing tasks and their associated criteria, which will produce appropriate outcomes for internal assessments to national standards or to fulfill internal policy guidelines.
+- Designing tasks and their associated criteria, which will produce appropriate outcomes for internal assessments to national standards or to fulfil internal policy guidelines.

-A prospective CEA will also understand assessment criteria as described in subject specifications and will be able to incorporate them into assessment tools.
-You will be able to devise and deliver suitable assessments within a centre which are understood, agreed to and that apply fairly, consistently and reliably across the specification.
+A prospective CEA will also understand assessment criteria as described in subject specifications and will be able to incorporate them into assessment tools or generate criteria.
+You should be able to devise and deliver suitable assessments within a centre which are understood, agreed and applied fairly, consistently and reliably across the specification.

-You will be able to assess the outcomes of the learners by implementing suitable mark schemes and level descriptors for written examinations and coursework respectively.
+You will be able to assess the outcomes of the learners by implementing suitable standards of performance, appropriate mark schemes and level descriptors for all forms of assessment.

 Evidence to support this might include: